-Natural herd immunity; there may be no other choice
+Natural herd immunity: there is no other choice

 What the WHO says about when the COVID-19 pandemic will end

-In short the pandemic will end when we achieve herd immunity, which will be either natural through acquiring the infection or artificial through vaccine induced immunity or a combnation of both.
+In short the pandemic will end when we achieve herd immunity, which will be either natural through acquiring the infection of artificial through vaccine induced immunity.
 Essentially what is no playing out is a race between Mother Earth and the scientists as to who will protect the herd first.
 Dr. Gabriel Leung is an infectious disease epidemiologist and the dean of medicine at The University of Hong Kong and founding director of the WHO's Collaborating Center for Infectious Disease Epidemiology and Control in a radio interview spoke to “The World's” host Marco Werman about how the pandemic might end.
 Leung described needing at least 50%, perhaps 60% of the world's population to acquire immunity before this would settle down.
 Dr Leung discussed the new antibody titers (test) and how this will allow us to understand how infectious the disease is and how much of the population already has natural immunity and that this relates to gauging the vaccine availability timeline.
-He then goes on to discuss the problems with past coronaviruses vaccines making the disease worse by creating an enhanced response (4).
+Leung then went on to discuss the problems with past coronaviruses vaccines making the disease worse by creating an enhanced response (4).

-I explained vaccine enhancement and other past issues of coronavirus vaccine production in my article; Coronavirus (COVID-19) Lockdown: How Long will is Last?
+Vaccine enhancement and other past difficulties with coronavirus vaccine research is explained in my article; Coronavirus (COVID-19) Lockdown: How Long will it Last?

 The antibody test

 An antibody test is going to be available soon which will reveal whether someone has had the virus and is therefore will have immunity to the disease .
 It is a home finger prick test that looks like a pregnancy test.
 This will be distributed by Amazon and in Boots stores soon.
 The UK coronavirus home testing is going to be made available to millions.
 Tests are being ordered across Europe and in South East Asia.
 NHS workers or anyone else will be able to know if they have had the virus and are therefore immune, which means they could resume their normal lives, no longer having to work from home or keep their distance from other people (5).
-This test will allow an army of immune healthcare workers to be able to return to the frontline knowing they have cannot get or give the virus and this is particularly important in light of deficient personal protective equipment (6).
+This test will allow an army of immune healthcare workers to be able to return to the frontline knowing they have cannot get or give the virus and this is particularly important in light of deficient personal protective equipment.
+(6).
 Natural immunity to COVID-19 is being described by medics on the BBC as a like having a “Super Hero Power”.
-On April 2nd 2020, the FDA approved the first COVID-19 antibody test, this tests will answers questions such as how many people are asymptomatic, better estimate the death rates and teach us how long natural immunity lasts.
-An Irish company Assay Genie, is going one step further and has created a coronavirus testing kit which can detect both the virus and antibodies in one drop of blood.
+On April 2nd 2020, the FDA approved the first COVID-19 antibody test, this tests will answers questions such as how many people are asymptomatic, better estimate the death rates and teach us how long natural immunity lasts (7).

 Countries Adopting Herd Immunity

 Spain’s neighbouring Portugal is not under mandatory shut down.
-Portugal did go into lockdown and is keeping schools closed during April however the government imposed lockdown is not mandatory.
-The government isaid said it would be “disrespectful” to the Portuguese.
+The government imposed no mandatory lockdown, saying it be “disrespectful” to the Portuguese.
 Portugal’s government has advised people to self-isolate if they have symptoms.
 Some beaches around Porto are closed although the Portuguese can still go for a solitary swim.
-Their motto is “save lives, while ensuring that life continues” (11).
+There motto “save lives, while ensuring that life continues” (12).

 Sweden has also adopted a herd immunity strategy aimed at contained release of COVID-19 among not at risk population.
 Sweden's chief epidemiologist Anders Tegnell says strategy ensures “a slow spread of infection, and that the health services have reasonable workload”.
 Tegnell says Coronavirus could be stopped either by “herd immunity, or a combination of immunity and vaccination”, he said.
-“It’s basically the same thing (13).
-Yes there are reports of the Netherlands backing off herd immunity however a herd immunity policy is one of applying stricter control measures to reduce the pressure on the healthcare system as and when necessary.
-Sweden's lockdown policy is not mandatory.
-Sweden describes their citizens are mature, grown-up and responsible and asks them to do the right thing.
+“It’s basically the same thing (14).
+Yes there are reports of the Netherlands backing off herd immunity however herd immunity does not mean no stricter control measures as time necessitates.

 This concept of promoting natural herd immunity was expressed by Sir Patrick Vallance FRS FMedSci FRCP and Chief Scientific Officer (CSO), who says coronavirus may become an annual event and that Britain needs herd immunity to combat the spread of Covid-19 (3).
 Professor of Infectious Disease Modelling Graham Medley at the London School of Hygiene and Tropical Medicine also agreed and explained why the Government is trying to actively promote herd immunity by initially allowing schools to stay open longer than other countries (4).
 Because the UK has moved into from the social distancing to the stay at home order does not mean they are not adopting a herd immunity approach.
 The herd immunity approach involves a controlled distribution of COVID-19 among groups that are least at risk..
 Schools, nurseries and childminders are still providing care to vulnerable including children under social worker care and children with special educational needs.
 Schools are also open to children whose parents are key workers "critical to the Covid-19 response".
 Given that the NHS alone is one of the largest employers in the UK there are many children still at school developing herd immunity.
-Whilst the papers report that the UK has backed off herd immunity, the reality remains that CSO Sr Patrick Vallance never denounced his herd immunity approach and the fact that so many children are in school confirms it.
-The Tube is crowded with many key workers and people are not wearing masks.
+Whilst the papers report that the UK has backed off herd immunity, the reality remains that CSO Sir Patrick Vallance never denounced his herd immunity approach and the fact that so many children are in school confirms it.
 Britain has instead adopted the approach to enforce self-isolation of pinpointed vulnerable for 12 weeks.
-Britain has a very respected police force that continues in the majority to police by consent and not by handing out disproportionate fines.

 1. Merrill RM.
 Introduction to Epidemiology2013.